EXCCoin/exccdata/docs/docker.md

 ## Building the Image

-To use a dcrdata container you need to build an image as follows:
+To use a exccdata container you need to build an image as follows:

-`docker build --squash -t decred/dcrdata:dev-alpine .`
+`docker build --squash -t exccco/exccdata:dev-alpine .`

 Note: The `--squash` flag is an [experimental feature](https://docs.docker.com/engine/reference/commandline/image_build/) as